 Crawled currently not indexed becomes a problem when URLs created for organic are consistently being excluded from the index.
 If your page was created to be found through organic search and it’s excluded from the index, then you’ll need to audit those pages for the issues listed above.

-There’s a good chance that the majority of the URLs on the site are just going to be junk pages.
+There’s a good chance that most of the URLs on the site will just be junk pages.
 If you have a large quantity of URLs excluded from the index, then crawled – currently not indexed becomes an issue.
-This means we’ll have to manually audit each URL and figure out the cause.
+This means we’ll have to audit each URL and figure out the cause manually.

-No URL is ever going to be the same so it’s important to audit each URL closely to determine the root cause.
+No URL will ever be the same, so it’s important to audit each URL closely to determine the root cause.

 Can I force Google to Crawl and Index My Pages?

 Unfortunately, you cannot force Google to index pages.
-What you can do is create pages of value that matches search intent and will provide value to a searcher.
-Providing relevant, helpful, and unique information to searches is Google’s main priority.
+You can create pages of value that match search intent and will provide value to a searcher.
+Google’s main priority is providing relevant, helpful, and unique information.

 The best way to guide Google’s hand with indexing your pages is by only creating valuable and unique content.